 - Evaluating the evidence obtained

-Most small businesses need an NTR for their T2 corporate tax return just to ensure the books are clean and stay in compliance with tax law, which states that there must be adequate financial information to support the information on the T2.
-A properly done NTR helps you ensure you are not providing false or misleading information to the regulators.
+Most small businesses need a financial (bookkeeping) report for their T2 corporate tax return just to ensure the books are clean and stay in compliance with tax law, which states that there must be adequate financial information to support the information on the T2.
+A properly done financial (bookkeeping) report helps you ensure you are not providing false or misleading information to the regulators.

-An NTR allows your accountant to take a high level look at your books for the purpose of ensuring the information ‘hangs together’ and to allow the accountant to anticipate potential problem areas with the CRA, saving you time and possibly money, and giving you peace of mind.
+A financial (bookkeeping) report allows your accountant to take a high-level look at your books for the purpose of ensuring the information ‘hangs together’ and to allow the accountant to anticipate potential problem areas with the CRA, saving you time and money, and giving you peace of mind.

-Even though we’re under no obligation to examine our clients’ financial information, we do it for ethical reasons to ensure that your bookkeeping is correct and to ensure that the information making its way onto your corporate tax return is correct.
+For Compilations and financial (bookkeeping) report and tax return engagements, we’re under no obligation to examine our clients’ financial information, but we still do it for ethical reasons to ensure that your bookkeeping is as correct as possible and to ensure that the information making its way onto your corporate tax return is as correct possible within the scope of the engagements.
 We don’t want our clients to provide false or misleading information to the CRA.
 That can lead to CRA audits—something we don’t want our clients to experience.

 We don’t dig as deep as we would in a review engagement, but we do enough to get our own level of comfort.
 We take a look at each of your trial balance accounts, focusing primarily on the balance sheet, and look for supporting documentation that the owner or bookkeeper has reviewed the balances in those accounts.
 Our approach is to:

 - Ensure the amount of cash agrees with a bank statement or bank reconciliation.